SSCHAcode/python-sscha/README.md

 Please, consider adopting anaconda-python to install the software on clusters where you do not have administration rights.

+Installation on clusters:
+It is suggested to install the package with the anaconda distribution.
+For MPI enable parallelism (used by the Lanczos algorithm), you need to specify the MPICC environment flag.
+Please, remember that if you use the intel compiler, you need to delete the lapack linking from the setup.py and include the -mkl (as done for cellconstructor).
+Note that you must force to use the same liker compiler as the one used for the compilation. it may be necessary to specify
+MPICC=mpiicc LDSHARED="mpiicc -shared" python setup.py install

+Remember to use the same compiler that you used to compile the pypar library, otherwise when calling MPI_Init() on the initialization, the code will complain and crash.

 ## Usage

 The installer will build and install both the python library and the executable.